jim-wyatt/msn-weather-wrapper/docs/WORKFLOW_DIAGRAM.md

 7. **Trigger Auto-Version** - Triggers `auto-version-release.yml` (main branch only)

 **Benefits:**
-- Simplified main workflow (120 lines vs 662 lines previously)
+- Modular architecture with ~120 lines orchestrator workflow
 - Clear separation of concerns
 - Easy to maintain and extend
 - Consistent execution across all environments